peckjon/taskeract/README.md

 ## Adding a new task type

-First, add a new issue template
+First, add a new issue template.

 - for the automation to work, it **_must_** have a label starting with `TASK: ` such as `labels: ["TASK: workshop"]` (the space is mandatory)
+- don't forget to [create the label in your repo](https://docs.github.com/en/issues/using-labels-and-milestones-to-track-work/managing-labels#creating-a-label) as well

 Next, add a new `field-mapping-[TYPE].json` file inside `.github/workflows/taskeract/`